 We are currently commercializing ZULRESSO and advancing our product candidates through non-clinical and clinical development.
 Commercializing a product and developing additional small molecule products are expensive.
-We expect our research and development expenses to increase substantially as we continue to advance our product candidates in clinical trials, continue our discovery efforts and seek regulatory approval of our product candidates, if we generate positive data in our other clinical programs.
-We also continue to incur significant expenses in connection with the commercialization of ZULRESSO and would expect commercialization expenses to increase significantly to commercialize other products, if successfully developed and approved.
+We expect our research and development expenses to increase significantly, particularly as we advance our product candidates in non-clinical studies and clinical trials and continue our discovery efforts.
+We also incur significant expenses in connection with the commercialization of ZULRESSO and in connection with other activities, including pre-launch and launch-readiness activities associated with zuranolone and would expect commercialization expenses to increase significantly to commercialize other products, including zuranolone, if approved.
 We expect we will require additional capital in the future to fund operating needs.
 We may need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for our product candidates, conduct additional clinical trials for indications we are already pursuing beyond the anticipated trials, identify new potential opportunities or otherwise expand our activities more rapidly than we presently anticipate.

-As of June 30, 2021, our cash, cash equivalents and marketable securities were \$1.9 billion.
+As of September 30, 2021, our cash, cash equivalents and marketable securities were \$1.8 billion.
 Based on our current operating plans, we expect that our existing cash, cash equivalents and marketable securities will be sufficient to fund our anticipated level of operations for at least the next 12 months from the filing date of this Quarterly Report.
 Our current operating plan does not contemplate other development activities we may pursue or that all of the currently planned activities will proceed at the same pace, or that all of the activities will be fully initiated or completed during that time.
 We may use available capital resources sooner than we expect under our current operating plan.
 In addition, our operating plan may change.
 We may need or choose to seek additional funds sooner than planned, through equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches.
 In any event, we anticipate we will require additional capital to expand future development efforts for, obtain regulatory approval for, and to commercialize our product candidates.
 If the pandemic and related economic conditions continue for an extended period, or if our business prospects are impaired or the capital markets disrupted for any other reason, additional capital may not be available to us on acceptable terms, or at all.
-Failure to obtain capital if and when needed may force us to delay, limit or terminate our product development efforts or other operations.
+Failure to obtain capital if and when needed may force us to delay, limit or terminate our product development efforts or other operatings.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or in light of other strategic considerations.